openedx/edx-platform/docs/en_us/course_authors/source/getting_started/glossary.rst

   use content experiments to compare the performance of students who have been exposed to different versions of of the content.
 For more information, see :ref:`Creating Content Experiments`.

+**Content-Specific Discussion Topic**

+  A category within the course discussion that appears at a defined point in the course to encourage questions and conversations.
+To add a content-specific discussion topic to your course, you add a discussion component to a unit.
+Students cannot contribute to a content-specific discussion topic until the release date of the section that contains it.

+  For more information, see :ref:`Working with Discussion Components` and :ref:`Organizing_discussions`.

 .. _Course Accordion: